New Markets Tax Credit

 Established in 2002, REI Development Corp. allows REI Oklahoma to attract new investments into Oklahoma and create needed jobs in underserved communities.
 The New Markets Tax Credit program provides investors with federal tax credits for investments into qualifying businesses.

-The most recent award received by REI Oklahoma from the U.S. Treasury Department is for the administration of $60 million in tax credits.
-REI Oklahoma received $320 million in previous tax credit authority, resulting in projects totaling more than $1 billion in economic impact and creating/retaining nearly 3,900 jobs since 2003.
+REI Oklahoma received $435 million in previous tax credit authority from the U.S. Treasury Department, resulting in projects totaling more than $1 billion in economic impact and creating/retaining nearly 4,100 jobs since 2003.

 Successful projects have included health care facilities in Muskogee, Stigler, Tahlequah, Wetumka and Tulsa.
 Other projects include the redevelopment of 21c Museum Hotel in downtown Oklahoma City and expansion of Blue Wave Boats in Seminole, Oklahoma.
 These projects have provided the opportunity to catalyze additional private impacts through spin-off development efforts in the area.